trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include note.html content="The OnlyKey LED should be on and briefly turn off (blink) when you press each digit of your PIN." %}

 {% include callout.html content="**Step 10.
 Confirm Your PIN -**  Re-enter the same PIN and select ''Next'' to continue.
-Once you click next you can see the messages in red at the bottom of the app displaying ''Successfully set PIN'' and that your ''OnlyKey is ready…'' at this point the manditory steps of your initial setup is complete you can either remove and reinsert your OnlyKey to start using or optionally continue to set the self-destruct and plausible deniability PINs." type="default" %}
+Once you click next you can see the messages in red at the bottom of the app displaying ''Successfully set PIN'' and that your ''OnlyKey is ready…'' at this point the mandatory steps of your initial setup is complete you can either remove and reinsert your OnlyKey to start using or optionally continue to set the self-destruct and plausible deniability PINs." type="default" %}

 {% include callout.html content="**Step 11.
 Set Self-Destruct PIN** - The Self-Destruct PIN is an additional PIN you can set that is used to wipe your OnlyKey.
 Whenever this PIN is entered the OnlyKey will wipe all data and return to a factory default state.
 See [this](https://docs.crp.to/features.html#self-destruct) for more information on this feature.
 <br>